Our office will only take x-rays if there is a need for them and they may or may not be taken at every checkup. X-rays can show:

 Once the tooth has been prepared, the bonding agents are placed on the tooth and then the composite material is placed incrementally into the tooth.
 All these materials are hardened by exposure to a special (bright blue) curing light.
 The restoration is then contoured to fit the bite perfectly and polished.

 Amalgam or mercury fillings have been used as a main filling material for decades and there was a time when it was the best material dentists had to restore teeth with.
 Although the issue over the use and safety of amalgam in the dental office is not clear and is still being debated.
-Dr. Wilson and the Lake Dental Health Centre no longer use it or recommend it when the placement of a new filling is needed.
+Dr. Raj and the Lake Dental Health Centre no longer use it or recommend it when the placement of a new filling is needed.

 There may come a time when a tooth can no longer be filled.
 Damage to a tooth caused by decay and fracture, even natural wear can result in too little remaining tooth structure to be filled.